shipperstack/shipper/docs/docs/sysadmin/Administration.md

 Calculates build hashes for builds that do not have them (maybe interrupted mid-upload)

-### `upload_backups`
+### `mirror_builds`

-Uploads build backups to all enabled mirror servers if the builds have not been backed up before
+Mirrors builds that have not been mirrored yet to the appropriate mirror servers

 ### `init_full_user` <`username`>